DaNel Hogan

 2015 Education Award Winner

 Most recently, Hogan was the Chief Learning Officer, then Chief Innovation Officer, for Waters Center for Systems Thinking.
 There, she helped teachers, leaders, and organizations learn the Habits and tools of systems thinking so they could make system-level change with lasting impacts.
 Hogan was also the Director of The STEMAZing Project for the Pima County School Superintendent’s Office in Tucson, Arizona.
 In this role, she provided professional development opportunities to pre-K–12th-grade educators, designed and facilitated the STEMAZing Teacher Leader Program, and participated in myriad STEM outreach events in southern Arizona.
 She led multiple professional development workshops to ensure educators, and ultimately students, were more science-literate.
 Before joining The STEMAZing Project, Hogan was an Albert Einstein Distinguished Educator Fellow at the U.S. Department of Energy in Washington, DC.
 While in DC, she was involved in national-level STEM issues and particularly focused on K-Gray Energy Literacy.
 To these roles, Hogan brings nine years’ experience as a classroom physics teacher.
-Her commitment to having a positive impact on STEM education has taken her to Egypt and Liberia in Africa, Honduras in Central America, and Oman in the Middle East to provide professional development for her educator colleagues there.
+Her commitment to having a positive impact on STEM education has taken her to Egypt and Liberia in Africa, Honduras in Central America, Oman in the Middle East, and Kazakhstan in Central Asia to provide professional development for her educator colleagues there.

 Hogan earned her MA in Teaching from Southern Oregon University and her BS in Physics from Coe College.